 - The ministry leader will ensure this questionnaire is completed.
 If the applicant answers yes to any of the questions, it will require an elder review, but will be kept confidential, unless the elders are necessarily required to involve others. - For requirements of those serving in the nursery, please refer to the Nursery Policies and Procedures document. - Adult-member volunteers are welcome to serve in children's ministry, subject to approval and direction of the Elder who oversees children's ministry. - Members' children, who are at least three grades older than the children they are assisting, are welcome to serve as helpers or even as teachers (subject to the approval and direction of the Elder who oversees children's ministry), but they are always to be in addition to and sponsored/mentored by an adult volunteer. - When approving a volunteer, Elders should screen out any volunteers with ongoing sexual sin problems.
-Should such a problem arise for an approved volunteer, the Elders will ask the volunteer to step away from children's ministry. - All volunteers age 18 and above must complete GRBC child-protection training1 and pass a background check2.
-Records indicating the completion of the Darkness to Light (DTL) training and results of the background checks will be kept by the Church Office Administrator in the system of record, with access only by administrators.
-Those who find testimonies of child abuse to be personally traumatic may read the Stop it Now booklet titled Prevent Child Sexual Abuse as a substitute for Darkness to Light training, with the permission of an elder. - Background Checks reports that return "alerts" but still recommend "Pass" will be shared by the administrator with no less than two elders.
+Should such a problem arise for an approved volunteer, the Elders will ask the volunteer to step away from children's ministry. - All volunteers age 18 and above must complete GRBC child-protection training and pass a background check.
+Records indicating the completion of the Protect My Ministry training and results of the background checks will be kept by the Church Office Administrator in the system of record, with access only by administrators.
+Those who find testimonies of child abuse to be personally traumatic may read the minibook Powlison, David.
+Recovering From Child Abuse: Healing and Hope for Victims, New Growth Press, 2010. (https://newgrowthpress.com/minibooks/personal-growth-and-developmentbooks/recovering-from-child-abuse-healing-and-hope-for - victims/?srsltid=AfmBOogXnfyGld8BkAQoAVob42PglHoaeApweyGS0HfYrL8we3NUN FY), as a substitute for Protect My Ministry training, with the permission of an elder. - Background Checks reports that return "alerts" but still recommend "Pass" will be shared by the administrator with no less than two elders.
 These reports will not be electronically saved or printed. - Background Checks reports that return "alerts" and recommend "Fail" will be shared with no less than two elders.
 These reports will not be electronically saved or printed.
 The ministry deacon and or leader will also be notified.
-The volunteer candidate will denied the ability to serve with children and will also be notified the reason. - All church officers, staff, and children's ministry volunteers must complete GRBCprovided childcare training. - Additional training sessions will be scheduled for existing volunteers as it becomes necessary to update them on policies and procedures.
+The volunteer candidate will be denied the ability to serve with children and will also be notified the reason. - All church officers, staff, and children's ministry volunteers must complete GRBCprovided childcare training. - Additional training sessions will be scheduled for existing volunteers as it becomes necessary to update them on policies and procedures.
 Parents are encouraged to attend these sessions.